project-akri/akri-docs/proposals/broker-deployment-strategies-spec.md

 - Inventory: Adding a device to a database
 - Action: Perform an action such as taking a picture, reading the temperature, etc

-There is currently [a proposal](./job-brokers.md) for for deploying Pods that are allowed to terminate.
+There is currently [a proposal](https://github.com/project-akri/akri-docs/pull/17) for for deploying Pods that are allowed to terminate.
 The design enables the Controller to deploy Jobs.
-A [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) is a higher level Kubernetes object that creates one or more (by increasing the `parallism` value) identical Pods and will retry until a set number of them successfully terminate (`completions`) or a maximum number (`backoffLimit`) fail.
-The following builds off [that proposal](./job-brokers.md) and provides a Strategy Matrix like the one for non-terminating Pods.
+A [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) is a higher level Kubernetes object that creates one or more (by increasing the `parallelism` value) identical Pods and will retry until a set number of them successfully terminate (`completions`) or a maximum number (`backoffLimit`) fail.
+The following builds off [that proposal](https://github.com/project-akri/akri-docs/pull/17) and provides a Strategy Matrix like the one for non-terminating Pods.
 It aims to show the whole array of deployment options for Jobs and consider the use of Configuration-level resources in Jobs.
 #### Job Deployment Strategy Matrix
 The following illustrates all permutations of Job Deployment Strategies: